Inertial and Gyro Sensor#

 calibrate BrainInertial#

-The calibrate BrainInertial block calibrates the Brain’s built-in Inertial Sensor.
+The calibrate BrainInertial block calibrates the brain’s built-in Inertial Sensor.
 All subsequent blocks will wait for the calibration to complete before executing.
 Calibration is an internal procedure that measures and compensates for sensor noise and drift over a specified period.
-During this time, the Brain must remain completely still (i.e., on a stable surface without any external movement).
+During this time, the brain must remain completely still (i.e., on a stable surface without any external movement).
 Movement during calibration will produce inaccurate results.

 VEX brains attempt to calibrate themselves automatically at the start of every project.
 However, if the robot is being carried or moved during project start, the sensor may fail to calibrate properly or yield incorrect calibration.